Caulfield Stakes: History

 The 2016 edition of the race attracted only three entries, the smallest ever G1 race in Australia with champion mare Winx scaring off potential rivals.
 In 2021 the race was renamed The Might and Power to honour the 1997 Caulfield Cup and Melbourne Cup winner who won this race back in 1998.

+Only two horses have managed to claim the race on more than one occasion since 1966, reflecting the difficulty in winning the time honoured event.
+They were Kingston Town in 1981/82, then 20 years later Lonhro in 2002/03, both champions in their own right.